CZ-NIC/envelope/README.md

     pip3 install git+https://github.com/CZ-NIC/envelope.git
     ```
     * Or just download the project and launch `python3 -m envelope`
+* If planning to sign/encrypt with GPG, assure you have it on the system with `sudo apt install gpg` and possibly see [Configure your GPG](#configure-your-gpg) tutorial.
+* If planning to use S/MIME, you should ensure some prerequisites: `sudo apt install swig && pip3 install M2Crypto`
 * If planning to send e-mails, prepare SMTP credentials or visit [Configure your SMTP](#configure-your-smtp) tutorial.
 * If your e-mails are to be received outside your local domain, visit [DMARC](#dmarc) section.
-* If planning to sign/encrypt with GPG, assure you have it on the system with `sudo apt install gpg` and possibly see [Configure your GPG](#configure-your-gpg) tutorial.
 * Package [python-magic](https://pypi.org/project/python-magic/) is used as a dependency.
 Due to a [well-known](https://github.com/ahupp/python-magic/blob/master/COMPAT.md) name clash with the [file-magic](https://pypi.org/project/file-magic/) package, in case you need to use the latter, don't worry to run `pip uninstall python-magic && pip install file-magic` after installing envelope which is fully compatible with both projects.

 ## Bash completion
 1. Run: `apt install bash-completion jq`
-2. Copy: [extra/convey-autocompletion.bash](extra/convey-autocompletion.bash) to `/etc/bash_completion.d/`
+2. Copy: [extra/envelope-autocompletion.bash](extra/envelope-autocompletion.bash) to `/etc/bash_completion.d/`
 3. Restart terminal

 # Usage